NUWC Division Newport-sponsored robotics team finishes among top alliances at world competition

 |0

-This work, NUWC Division Newport-sponsored robotics team finishes among top alliances at world competition [Image 2 of 2], by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport-sponsored robotics team finishes among top alliances at world competition, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division Newport-sponsored robotics team finishes among top alliances at world competition